XRF 241001A/SN 2024aiiq: A faint soft X-ray transient detected by SVOM with a broad-line type Ic supernova revealed by JWST: Discussion

 By extending sensitivity to the soft energy range, it is expected that \SVOM/ECLAIRs will detect a larger number of X-ray transients and explore the softest part of the GRB population.
 To assess whether XRF~241001A would have been detected by \textit{Swift}, we extrapolate the observed prompt spectrum into the \Swift/BAT 15–150~keV energy range (Table~\ref{tab:xrf241001a_prompt}) and compute the 1~s peak flux and fluence in that band under both blackbody and cutoff power-law assumptions (Table~\ref{tab:xrf241001a_1speak}).
 These values are compared to those of GRBs in the \Swift/BAT catalog \citep{lien2016a}, for which we adopt measurements derived using a cutoff power-law model.
 In Fig.~\ref{fig:swiftBATdet}, XRF~241001A clearly occupies a region that is not populated by the \Swift/BAT sample, suggesting that the event would likely have fallen below the typical detection threshold of \Swift/BAT.
-A similar conclusion was proposed for certain fast X-ray transients detected by EP, which may appear as normal GRBs if observed closer to the jet axis and would have been detected by \Swift/BAT \citep{ren2026a}.
+A similar conclusion was proposed for certain eFXTs detected by \EP, which may appear as normal GRBs if observed closer to the jet axis and would have been detected by \Swift/BAT \citep{ren2026a}.
 In this context, XRF~241001A suggests that the improved low-energy sensitivity of \SVOM/ECLAIRs might not only enable the detection of off-axis events, as proposed by \citet{ren2026a}, but also detect the intrinsically softer tail of the GRB population, or possibly reveal a distinct population of events, as discussed above for thermal scenarios.
-Events similar to XRF~241001A might be a promising avenue for on-axis orphan afterglows detected by ground-based optical surveys such as ZTF \citep{bellm2019a} and, in the near future by the Vera C. Rubin Observatory \citep{ivezic2019a}.
-While their prompt emission might fall below the detection thresholds of gamma-ray satellites, their afterglows could remain detectable by ZTF up to $z \sim 0.5$ (Fig.~\ref{fig:AG_comparison}) and $z > 1$ by Rubin Observatory.
-Future high-energy constraints from \SVOM/ECLAIRs on these on-axis orphan afterglow candidates will help to shed light on the nature of these phenomena.